-2008-09: Played for Rogle’s J18 and J20 squads.
+2008-09: Viktor Svedberg played for Rogle’s J18 and J20 squads.
 In 11 games for the J18 Elit team, Svedberg picked up 1 goal and 4 assists for 5 points. he added 24 penalty minutes to his offensive totals.
 In 20 games for the J20 SuperElit squad, Svedberg scored 5 goals and added 11 assists for 16 points. he also racked up 79 penalty minutes.

 2009-10: Svedberg went from Rogle to Frolunda in Sweden; skating for the club’s U20 team.
 In 40 regular season games he scored 4 goals with 10 assists and 85 penalty minutes.
 Svedberg was ranked 65th amongst international skaters in the Central Scouting final rankings prior to the 2010 NHL Draft but was not selected.

 2010-11: Svedberg made his pro debut in Sweden’s Elitserien — skating in nine games for the Frolunda men’s team — and was an assistant captain for the Frolunda U20 team.
 He had no points nor penalties in Elitserien play.
 Svedberg scored 5 goals with 17 assists and 73 penalty minutes in 41 SuperElit regular season games and had 1 assist with 10 penalty minutes in seven playoff games.